Find free Maryland marriage records to learn more about an individual or explore your family history through genealogical research.

 Like other Maryland counties, the Baltimore County Clerk of Circuit Court’s office fulfills marriage records requests.9

-Citizens can request marriage certificates for nuptials performed in Baltimore County via email or mail.
-One option is to complete the digital Baltimore County Request for Certified Copy of Marriage License form, save a copy to the desktop, and email it to [email protected] with the last four digits of a credit card number.
+Citizens can request Baltimore County marriage certificates for nuptials performed within the county via email or mail.
+One option is to complete the digital Baltimore County Request for Certified Copy of Marriage License form, save a copy to the desktop, and email it to ccbaltcoclerklicensing@mdcourts.gov with the last four digits of a credit card number.

 A representative from the office will call to process the payment.
 Certified copies cost $5, and non-certified copies cost $.50.
 Alternatively, citizens can complete and print the digital form and mail it to the below address, along with a check or money order made payable to the Clerk of Circuit Court.